jjthug/movies_Dapp_design/README.md

 Movie dApp

-Each movie will have a unique moveid_id token with its name and symbol based on ERC20 standard
+Each movie will have a unique moveid_id token with its name and symbol based on **ERC20 standard**

 Investors can buy and trade with the Movie_id token

-Functions:
+**Functions: **

-create_movie: the msg.sender can create a unique token with (name, symbol) and the total supply will be assigned to him
+*create_movie: the msg.sender can create a unique token with (name, symbol) and the total supply will be assigned to him

-invest : stakeholders can buy/ trade movie tokens ( either through exchange or token swap protocols)
+*invest : stakeholders can buy/ trade movie tokens ( either through exchange or token swap protocols)

-buy_tickets : spectators will buy a specified amount of tokens to access the movie contents, and this will lead to a rally in the token price (by requiring a higher value or higher number of other tokens to purchase the movie token)
+*buy_tickets : spectators will buy a specified amount of tokens to access the movie contents, and this will lead to a rally in the token price (by requiring a higher value or higher number of other tokens to purchase the movie token)

-				similarly the advertisers will have to buy the tokens at a specified rate to take part in advertising in the movie
+*advertiserPAyment:similarly the advertisers will have to buy the tokens at a specified rate to take part in advertising in the movie

 Producers, directors, actors can be provided the movie tokens upfront of after release, could be a specified amount or a percentage of tokens, as defined by the movie owner